FBI Agent Shot By Booby-Trapped Wheelchair

 That's when they spotted a suspicious fishing line behind the door.
 Several of the specialists entered the residence, where a wheelchair was positioned in front of them.

 Suddenly, there was an explosion as the wheelchair was moved forward.
 According to the documents, it's not clear how that happened.
-But an FBI agent apparently yelled "I'm hit!," as a "significant amount of blood" poured from his leg.
+But an FBI agent apparently yelled "I'm hit!" as a "significant amount of blood" poured from his leg.

 The agent was rushed to a hospital, and an "unknown object" that "appeared to be shaped like a small pellet" was removed from his leg, the complaint states.
 A later search of the property uncovered a spent shotgun shell casing, believed to be from the device that injured the agent.